rachakondasumithsai/sentiment-semantic-analysis/README.md

 # sentiment-semantic-analysis

+## Hypothetical Scenario:
+XYZ is a startup in Halifax, which is planning to build a data management portal for the Halifax region.
+The system can be conceptualized as a content management system (CMS).
+The project has three components,
+(1) Data management,
+(2) Visualization-Analytics, and
+(3) Front-end design.
+In this phase, the project focuses on data analysis.
+Data extracted from Twitter, and NEWS API will be used to perform semantic, sentiment analysis.
+As an information specialist, you will design an analytics engine, which will be used to improve public and private services in Halifax region.

 ## A. Sentiment Analysis
 1. I have considered only message present in tweets.
 2. Data cleaning[1][2] is done using regular expression technique with regex function in python.
 Cleaned tweets are available at cleanedtweets.csv